-And, in regard we are under the most solemn obligations, by the word of GOD, and by vows agreeable to it, lying on us in this church, to study the advancement of the kingdom of our LORD and Saviour JESUS CHRIST, the good of his people, and the uniting of their hearts and minds in his service, we do, in the presence of GOD, who searcheth the heart, DECLARE our resolution, through his grace, to watch against these snares which either are or may be laid to draw us and our brethren into that defection from the Lord, and into that detestable neutrality in his cause, which prevail at this time.
-And, knowing that the cross and reproach of CHRIST must lie on us in following him, we shall, the LORD assisting us, go forward in his way, taking heed to ourselves, lest we be deterred from it by the revilings of men, or seduced from it by their fair speeches; and shall sincerely and constantly labour, in our places and respects, what she does not require her own members to hold.
-Latitudinarian terms of communion are wider than those which Christ himself has laid down in his word, by which means a door is set open for Satan to sow his tares.
-There are various sorts of Latitudinarians: 1.
-Some are for comprehending in one church communion all who profess to believe in Jesus as the true Messiah, and to receive the Scriptures as the rule of faith, laying aside all creeds and confessions of faith.
-2. Some are for comprehending in one church communion all Protestants, whether they be Episcopalians, Independents, Baptists, or Presbyterians; asserting, that to decline church communion with persons on account of the tenets by which any of these denominations are distinguished, is bigotry and party zeal.
-3. Some plead for church communion with all who bear the Presbyterian name, notwithstanding their different opinions about doctrine, worship, and government; and notwithstanding that they refuse to join in a testimony for Presbyterial church order and government as a divine institution, against Episcopacy and Independency.
-4. Some are for a sort of occasional communion with certain denominations of Christians, with whom they refuse to have fixed communion.
+And, in regard we are under the most solemn obligations, by the word of GoD, and by vows agreeable to it, lying on us in this church, to study the advancement of the kingdom of our LORD and Savior JESUS CHRIST, the good of His people, and the uniting of their hearts and minds in His service, we do, in the presence of GoD, who searcheth the heart, DECLARE our resolution, through His grace, to watch against these snares which either are or may be laid to draw us and our brethren into that defection from the Lord, and into that detestable neutrality in His cause, which prevail at this time.
+And, knowing that the cross and reproach of CHRIST must lie on us in following Him, we shall, the LORD assisting us, go forward in His way, taking heed to ourselves, lest we be deterred from it by the revilings of men, or seduced from it by their fair speeches; and shall sincerely and constantly labor, in our places and stations, by all means which are of divine appointment, to promote the knowledge of CHRIST in this land, and to maintain the purity of doctrine and order in His church; each, and all of us, according as the LORD, calls us, endeavoring that those who are known and declared enemies to the truth, may neither be received into our fellowship, nor retained in it.
+We engage they be Episcopalians, Independents, Baptists, or Presbyterians; asserting, that to decline church communion with persons on account of the tenets by which any of these denominations are distinguished, is bigotry and party zeal.
+3. Some plead for church commuion with all who bear the Presbyterian name, notwithstanding their different opinions about doctrine, worship, and government; and notwithstanding that they refuse to join in a testimony for Presbyterial church order and government as a divine institution, against Episcopacy and Independency.
+4. Some are for a sort of occasional communion with certain denominations of Christains, with whom they refuse to have fixed communion.

-stations, by all means which are of divine appointment, to promote the knowledge of CHRIST in this land, and to maintain the purity of doctrine and order in his church; each, and all of us, according as the LORD calls us, endeavouring that those who are known and declared enemies to the truth, may neither be re-ceived into our fellowship, nor retained in it.
-We engage in the strength of the LORD, to follow that peace which is founded upon an agreement in the truth, that we may stand fast in one spirit, with one mind, striving together for the faith of the gospel; and to beware of every thing that has a tendency to break this desirable harmony and profitable communion among the members of CHRIST'S mystical body; and for this end we shall endeavour to mark them who cause divisions and offences, contrary to the doctrine which we have received, and avoid them; and shall take heed lest at any time we be drawn into foolish and unlearned questions, which serve only to produce strife, or, by bitter and unadvised words, hurt the cause of truth, while we profess to defend it.
+in the strength of the Lord, to follow that peace which is founded upon an agreement in the truth, that we may stand fast in one spirit, with one mind, striving together for the faith of the gospel; and to beware of everything that has a tendency to break this desirable harmony and profitable communion among the members of Christ's mystical body; and for this end we shall endeavor to mark them who cause divisions and offences, contrary to the doctrine which we have received, and avoid them; and shall take heed lest at any time we be drawn into foolish and unlearned questions, which serve only to produce strife, or, by bitter and unadvised words, hurt the cause of truth, while we profess to defend it.